xdamah/swagger-xdamah-examples/README.md

 6. Seperate form parameters from query parameters
 7. Add examples for Map, ObjectNode requestBodies
 8. Update the tests now that validations are working all around.
-9. Add an example that illustrates how to hand-write model and auto-generate and  the model's schema
+9. ~~Add an example that illustrates how to hand-write model and auto-generate and  the model's schema.~~
 10. If possible work with the request validator for better integration.
 11. Generate the json when writing code first
 12. Upgrade the generator versions.